HERA (particle accelerator)

+HERA accelerators

-Leptons (electrons or positrons) were pre-accelerated to 450 MeV in the linear accelerator LINAC-II.
-From there they were injected into the storage ring DESY-II and accelerated further to 7.5 GeV before their transfer into PETRA, where they were accelerated to 14 GeV.
-Finally they were injected into their storage ring in the HERA tunnel and reached a final energy of 27.5 GeV.
-This storage ring was equipped with warm (non-superconducting) magnets keeping the leptons on their circular track by a magnetic field of 0.17 Tesla.
+Leptons (electrons or positrons) were pre-accelerated to 450 MeV in the linear accelerator LINAC II.
+From there, they were injected into the storage ring DESY II and accelerated further to 7.5 GeV before their transfer into the storage ring PETRA, where they were accelerated to 14 GeV.
+Finally, they were injected into their storage ring in the HERA tunnel and reached a final energy of 27.5 GeV.
+This storage ring was equipped with warm (non-superconducting) magnets keeping the leptons on their circular track by a magnetic field of 0.17 tesla.

 Protons were obtained from originally negatively charged hydrogen ions and pre-accelerated to 50 MeV in a linear accelerator.
-They were then injected into the proton synchrotron DESY-III and accelerated further to 7 GeV.
+They were then injected into the proton synchrotron DESY III and accelerated further to 7 GeV.
 Then they were transferred to PETRA, where they were accelerated to 40 GeV.
 Finally, they were injected into their storage ring in the HERA tunnel and reached their final energy of 920 GeV.
 The proton storage ring used superconducting magnets to keep the protons on track.

-The lepton beam in HERA became naturally transversely polarised through the Sokolov-Ternov effect.
+The lepton beam in HERA became naturally transversely polarised through the Sokolov–Ternov effect.
 The characteristic build-up time expected for the HERA accelerator was approximately 40 minutes.
 Spin rotators on either side of the experiments changed the transverse polarisation of the beam into longitudinal polarisation.
 The positron beam polarisation was measured using two independent polarimeters, the transverse polarimeter (TPOL) and the longitudinal polarimeter (LPOL).
 Both devices exploit the spin-dependent cross section for Compton scattering of circularly polarised photons off positrons to measure the beam polarisation.
 The transverse polarimeter was upgraded in 2001 to provide a fast measurement for every positron bunch, and position-sensitive silicon strip and scintillating-fibre detectors were added to investigate systematic effects.

 On 30 June 2007 at 11:23 pm, HERA was shut down, and dismantling of the four experiments started.
-HERA's main pre-accelerator PETRA was converted into a synchrotron radiation source, operating under the name PETRA-III since August 2010.
+HERA's main pre-accelerator PETRA was converted into a synchrotron radiation source, operated under the name PETRA III since 2009.
+Today, a section of the HERA tunnel and 24 former superconducting dipole magnets are being used for the new ALPS experiment, which looks for axion-like particles.